Automattic/jetpack/readme.txt

 **Bug fixes**

-* We fixed a bug that resulted in an alert box showing for sites set to languages deriving from main ones.
+* General: We fixed a bug that resulted in an alert box showing for sites set to languages deriving from main ones.
+* Sharing: make sure JS files can be loaded on development sites.